logo png

 Bundle Includes

-• Curriculum: Our curriculum covers all the basic and advanced skills to be a high competitor at WRO competitions
+• Curriculum: Our curriculum covers all the basic and advanced skills for WRO competitions

 Future Engineers